ArchipelagoMW/Archipelago/docs/contributing.md

 # Contributing
 Contributions are welcome.
-We have a few requests of any new contributors.
+We have a few requests for new contributors:

 * **Ensure that all changes are covered by unit tests.**
 It is strongly recommended that unit tests are used to avoid regression and to ensure everything is still working.